-Phantasm CS review
+Phantasm CS full review

 The curiously named Phantasm brings a set of colour manipulation plug-ins to Adobe Illustrator CS, up to and including version 3.
 The flagship vector graphics program has its own filters built in – but nothing quite so comprehensive as those provided by Phantasm.
 These beauties offer designers the same control over colour, contrast, hue and saturation as you get by default in Photoshop.